Sourabhkumar077/JavaScript30/README.md

 ## Projects
 1. Project 1: JS drum kit
 2. Project 2: CSS + JS Clock
+3. Project 3: Playing with CSS Variables and JS

 ## Installation
 To run any of these projects locally, follow these steps: